FCDO Apostille — Standard

 FAQ

 UK public documents YES: civil status records, criminal record, accredited university diplomas, notarised documents, Companies House certificates.
 Private documents (contracts, handwritten powers of attorney, letters) must first be notarised in the UK.
-I verify your specific case during the quote.
+We verify your specific case during the quote.

 For the 124 signatory countries of the Hague Convention: yes, no additional step.
 France, Spain, Italy, Germany, USA, Morocco, Senegal, Côte d'Ivoire, Mali, Burkina Faso, Tunisia are signatories.
 For NON-signatory countries (Cameroon, DRC, Chad, Gabon, Madagascar...), use the non-Hague Pack Afrique instead.